-Birds need a safe source of water to survive and thrive in every habitat.
-Installing a high-quality bird bath can be a great way to provide a necessity to your feathered friends and attract them to your yard.
+Birds need a safe source of water to survive and thrive in any habitat.
+Installing a high-quality bird bath can be a great way to not only provide a necessity for your feathered friends, but also to attract them to your yard for your own enjoyment.

-When it comes to selecting the best bird bath, there are thousands of options to choose from.
-It’s important to select one that is not only easy for birds to use but also for the owner to maintain and keep clean.
-Below are some of the best bird baths on the market today, we conducted thorough tests of several bird baths.
+When shopping for the best bird bath, you have numerous options to choose from.
+Select one that is both easy for birds to use and also easy to maintain and keep clean.
+To offer first-hand assessments of some of the best bird baths on the market today, we conducted thorough tests of several bird baths.
 We’re pleased to report that while each option offered different features and functionality, they all attracted birds.

-- BEST BANG FOR THE BUCK: Best Choice Products Outdoor Pedestal Bird Bath
+- BEST BANG FOR THE BUCK: Vivohome Bird Bath and Solar Powered Fountain Combo

-- BEST HANGING: Evergreen Colorful Hanging Glass Birdbath
+- BEST HANGING: Evergreen Tiffany Inspired Glass Hanging Bird Bath

-- BEST DECK-MOUNTED: Audubon by Woodink 990997 Deck Mount Bird Bath
+- BEST DECK-MOUNTED: Audubon by WoodLink Deck Mount Bird Bath

-- BEST FOR SMALL SPACES: MUMTOP Glass Bird Bath,Garden Outdoor Birdbaths
+- BEST FOR SMALL SPACES: Mumtop Glass Bird Bath

 What to Consider When Choosing the Best Bird Bath

-One-piece baths, also known as pedestals, are the bulkiest type of bird bath.
-Due to their wide range of styles, however, they are a popular choice.
+- One-piece baths, also known as pedestals, are the bulkiest type of bird bath.
+However, since they come in a wide range of styles, they’re a popular choice.

 Size and Bird Comfort

-Smaller baths offer more versatility and work well for tight spaces, but they may cause territorial issues with the birds.
-Larger baths are ideal because they can hold more water and give birds more room to bathe without getting in each other’s way.
+Smaller baths offer more versatility and work well for tight spaces, but they may cause territorial issues in the bird population.
+Larger baths hold more water and give birds more room to bathe without getting in each other’s way.

-Bird comfort should also be taken into consideration.
-While most baths are designed with the bird in mind, look for ledges that are easy for birds to grip and basins that are deep enough for them to bathe.
+Also consider the comfort of the bird visitors.
+Look for baths with ledges that are easy for birds to grip and basins that are deep enough for them to bathe.
 A good rule of thumb when considering depth is to allow about 1 to 2 inches, though some models have both shallow and deep ends.

-It’s also important to decide if the bird bath will have moving water.
-While many models are just basins designed to be filled with still water, some offer fountains, misters, drippers, and bubblers.
+Also decide if the bird bath will feature moving water.
+While many models are simply basins designed to be filled with still water, some bird baths come with fountains, misters, drippers, and bubblers.

-Another factor to consider is the height of the bird bath.
-How tall or short the bath is will determine the kind of birds it will attract.
+Also consider the height of the bird bath, which helps determine the kinds of birds it will attract.

-For example, smaller birds, like finches, jays, and sparrows, flock toward taller baths because they offer a better viewpoint and allow the birds to see any oncoming predators.
-Deck-mounted, wall-mounted, or hanging baths will likely attract this type.
+For example, smaller birds, such as finches, jays, and sparrows, usually flock toward taller baths because they offer a better viewpoint and allow them to see any oncoming predators.
+Deck-mounted, wall-mounted, or hanging baths likely will attract these types of birds.

-Shorter baths, like ground baths or shorter pedestal baths, will attract larger birds that are more comfortable walking on the ground, like ducks, quail, owls, and doves, as the bath mimics the ponds they’re accustomed to using.
+Shorter baths, like ground baths or shorter pedestal baths, typically attract larger birds that are more comfortable on the ground, such as ducks, quail, owls, and doves.
+This kind of bath mimics the ponds the birds are accustomed to using.

 Location of Bird Bath

-The location of a bird bath will determine how comfortable birds will feel using it.
+The bird bath’s location helps determine how comfortable birds will feel using it.
 Ground baths should look like natural puddles as much as possible, so place some leaves or stones around the edge to give birds a comfortable place to stand.

 Our Top Picks